Ozempic and Eating Disorders: What You Need to Know

 “Ozempic face”

-Some patients taking GLP-1s have reported experiencing “Ozempic face,” a cosmetic condition linked to sagging or wrinkled skin caused by rapid weight loss [1].
+Some patients taking GLP-1s have also reported experiencing “Ozempic face,” a cosmetic condition linked to sagging or wrinkled skin caused by rapid weight loss [1].

 Unfortunately, some of these side effects are also symptoms of an eating disorder, which is why GLP-1s can retrigger disordered eating in some individuals.